axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 ## Prerequisites
 - Complete all steps from [Setup with Docker](/setup-docker) or [Setup with Binaries](/setup-binaries)
 - Have a Ethereum wallet setup and have an Ethereum address funded with some Ether (You can also choose to use the [Chrome plugin](https://chrome.google.com/webstore/detail/mew-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm?hl=en))
-- Your Axelar Network address has a positive `uaxl` balance.
+- You must have some `uaxl` tokens in your Axelar Network address.
 You can get AXL tokens from the [Axelar faucet](http://faucet.testnet.axelar.dev/).

 ## Useful links
 - [Axelar faucet](http://faucet.testnet.axelar.dev/)